 - Social supports received from peers and families.
-The California Black Women's Health Project oversees a community-defined intervention called Sisters Mentally MobilizedTM that decreases mental health stigma, anxiety, and isolation in Black women by combining advocate training and social support networks to build the capacity of Black women to advocate around mental health issues in their lives and communities. - Programs that facilitate a strong connection to Black identity and culture like emotional emancipation circles-liberatory spaces for Black people designed to help heal, and end, the trauma caused by the root cause of anti-Black racism. - Positive opportunities that allow for Black youth to be agents of change in their own communities, including utilizing youth peer leaders to provide culturally responsive and gender-affirming peer support, advocacy, mental health education and wellness promotion.
-The California Black Health Network coordinates a Behavioral Health Peer Network for behavioral health students and professionals to network with peers and determine best practices to ensure all Black Californians have access to behavioral healthcare.
+The California Black Women's Health Project oversees a community-defined intervention called Sisters Mentally Mobilized that decreases mental health stigma, anxiety, and isolation in Black women by combining advocate training and social support networks to build the capacity of Black women to advocate around mental health issues in their lives and communities. - Programs that facilitate a strong connection to Black identity and culture like emotional emancipation circles-liberatory spaces for Black people designed to help heal, and end, the trauma caused by the root cause of anti-Black racism. - Positive opportunities that allow for Black youth to be agents of change in their own communities, including utilizing youth peer leaders to provide culturally responsive and gender-affirming peer support, advocacy, mental health education and wellness promotion.
+The California Black Health Network oversees a community-defined intervention called Sisters Mentally Mobilized that decreases mental health stigma, anxiety, and isolation in the Black community by combining advocate training and social support networks to build the capacity of Black women to advocate around mental health issues in their lives and communities.